The Canadian Parking Association’s management training and certification

 - Write and have your article published in The Parker

-- Submit an abstract and present as a speaker at the Annual Conference & Trade Show (includes 1 point for attending)
+- Be a speaker at the Annual Conference & Trade Show (includes 1 point for attending)

 1 Point each: